Impressions from Day 3 of UW fall camp: Elijah Molden, Jake Haener stand out for different reasons

 “We went down there and it was a magical two hours,” he said.
 “I think we saw a player that really responded to our coaching.”

-Other freshmen defenders who have stood out so far are linebackers Alphonso Tuputala, who had a nice pass breakup Saturday, and Laiatu Latu, defensive back Trent McDuffie and defensive lineman Sama Paama.
+Other freshmen defenders who have stood out so far are linebackers Alphonzo Tuputala, who had a nice pass breakup Saturday, and Laiatu Latu, defensive back Trent McDuffie and defensive lineman Sama Paama.

 Odds and ends